 |Colin applying a takedown and handlock on student (circa 2007)|

-Some Posts on Colin's Traditional Taekwondo Blog
+Sampling of Posts on Traditional Taekwondo Blog

-How to do a high roundhouse kick to the head
+- How to do a high roundhouse kick to the head

-Power generation between hard and soft style karate
+- Power generation between hard and soft style karate

-Taekwondo fighting strategy: broken rhythm
+- Taekwondo fighting strategy: broken rhythm

 Welcome along for the ride.